-The International Council on Mining and Metals (ICMM) has published a Declaration by the Metals Industry on Recycling Principles, stating that ICMM encourages manufacturers, policy-makers and other decision-makers to evaluate real performance and improve the design and management of products, including their disposal and recycling.
-The growing trend of tin recycling shows the metal’s place in the circular economy as maximum value is extracted from it through recovery and regeneration of products and materials.
+In line with this trend, the International Council on Mining and Metals (ICMM) has published a Declaration by the Metals Industry on Recycling Principles.
+This encourages manufacturers, policymakers, and other decision-makers to evaluate real performance and improve the design and management of products, including their disposal and recycling.
+Moreover, the IEA’s World Energy Outlook Special Report 2021 recommends scaling up recycling as a key measure to approach mineral security.

 Tin recycling today

 For tin products, the average recycled content can be quantified as the ‘Recycling Input Rate’ (RIR).
 This measures the percentage contribution of recycled ‘secondary’ tin, both in refined and unrefined forms.
 In 2019 the RIR of tin was 30%.
 Re-refined tin contributed 17% of total tin use, whilst reused or reformulated alloys made up the remaining portion.
 The RIR has varied between 30-35% over the last decade, with dips generally corresponding to periods of tin price lows.